 When we fit into boxes they have created for us in the mental alternate realities they’ve created to protect their images of themselves, realities where they are entitled to do things no one in a committed relationship should be able to do, realities where they can do no wrong (and if they do we are not allowed to talk about it), realities where we are not allowed to engage in even normal human behavior without being subjected to the worst emotional (and sometimes physical) abuses another person can endure– only then are we “loved.”

 They may love us as much as they are capable of loving us, but it’s not love.
-It’s control.

 3. Did the narcissist know he or she was hurting me?

-The more important question may be, How could the narcissist not have known he or she was hurting me?, and given that we should answer this question honestly and not let him or her off the hook, the next question we want to know the answer to becomes, Why didn’t it matter to the narcissist that he or she was hurting me? or How could they have hurt me the way they did?
+Given that we should answer this question honestly and not let him or her off the hook, the next question we want to know the answer to becomes, Why didn’t it matter to the narcissist that he or she was hurting me? or How could they have hurt me the way they did?

 Because we could never have done the things that were done to us, and, in addition, when we know we are hurting someone we care about, we take deliberate actions to try to stop doing it.